Hannah-Sten/PP2LAL2PP/docs/Language Specification.md

     # Execute code when expression 1 doesn't hold, but expression 2 does.
 }
 else {
-    # Execute code when neither expression 1 or expression 2 hold.
+    # Execute code when neither expression 1 or expression 2 holds.
 }
 ```

 *expression* this is a boolean expression using the relational operators mentioned down below.
-You can chain multiple boolean expressions using logical operators (e.g. `expression1 and expression2` if exp1 and exp2 must hold).

 ## Numbers

 **Decimal numbers** can only be typed using characters in the set `{1,2,3,4,5,6,7,8,9,0}` and cannot start with a `0`.
 Examples: `3`, `123`, `598123`,

 **Binary numbers** are written with the characters `{0,1}` after the prefix `0b`.
-Meaning that the number 10 would become `0b1010` or `0b00001010` for example as prefix zeros are allowed.
+Meaning that the number 10 would become `0b1010` or `0b00001010` for example as leading zeros are allowed.

 **Octal numbers** are written with the characters `{0,1,2,3,4,5,6,7}` after the prefix `0`.
 Meaning that the number `043` would become 35 in decimal.

 **Hexadecimal numbers** are written with the characters `{0,1,2,3,4,5,6,7,8,9,A,B,C,D,E,F,a,b,c,d,e,f}` after the prefix `0x`.
-Meaning that the number 334 would become `0x14E` or `0x0014e` as prefix zeros are allowed.
+Meaning that the number 334 would become `0x14E` or `0x0014e` as leading zeros are allowed.

 **Other bases** can be made by using `0_BASE_DIGITS` where `BASE` is the base from 2 to 16 and `DIGITS` is the actual number.
 So 104 would become `0_3_10212` if you want to write it in base 3.